LuthandoYekani/Cybersecurity-Portfolio/README.md

 # 📌 About This Repository

-This portfolio is continuously updated as I complete new cybersecurity laboratories, cloud security projects, networking exercises, and technical investigations.
+This portfolio is continuously updated as I complete cybersecurity laboratories, enterprise governance projects, cloud security exercises, networking implementations, and technical investigations.

-Every project includes practical implementation, supporting documentation, and technical reporting to demonstrate both hands-on experience and professional documentation skills.
+Each repository contains practical implementations supported by professional documentation, technical reports, references, and version-controlled source files.
+My goal is to demonstrate both hands-on technical capability and the ability to communicate cybersecurity concepts through documentation suitable for professional environments.

 ---